chef/monitoring-integration-automate/prometheus/Prometheus-agent-installation-configuration.md

 * Open a web browser on your local computer and browse to the [Prometheus community blackbox-exporter release page](https://github.com/prometheus/blackbox_exporter/releases) .

-* From the lit, select the Operating system linux and Architecture amd64.
+* From the list, select the Operating system linux and Architecture amd64.

 * Copy download link for Prometheus
 * Connect to your EC2 instance using SSH.